confluentinc/confluent-kafka-dotnet/README.md

     {
         var config = new ProducerConfig { BootstrapServers = "localhost:9092" };

-        // If serializers are not specified as constructor arguments, default
+        // If serializers are not specified, default serializers from
-        // serializers from `Confluent.Kafka.Serializers` will be automatically
+        // `Confluent.Kafka.Serializers` will be automatically used where
-        // used where available.
+        // available.
 Note: by default strings are encoded as UTF8. using (var p = new ProducerBuilder<Null, string>(config).Build()) {
             try